day8/abra-archive/README.md

   - [Chrome Remote debugging protocol](https://developer.chrome.com/devtools/docs/debugger-protocol)
   - [crmux](https://github.com/sidorares/crmux)

-Crmux is a bit of secret source.
-That's the way you can run two debuggers (consoles) off the one VM:  traditional dev-tools and something extra (that Abra provides).
+Crmux is a true secret source.
+That's the way you can run two debuggers (repls) off the one VM:
+  1. a traditional dev-tools and
+  2. something extra that Abra provides.

 ## SetUp